 I saved this for last because I really think it is the most important.
 One of the most surprising things for me to learn once we started sinking our teeth into homeschooling was how completely diverse the homeschooling community is.

 The reasons why a family might choose to homeschool are almost as many and varied as the ways to homeschool.
-Finding a community of people walking the same path as you that you can share ideas, frustrations, and triumphs with is one of the most valuable resources out there!
+Finding a community of people walking the same path as you with whom you can share ideas, frustrations, and triumphs is one of the most valuable resources out there!

 Honestly, I have no idea if homeschooling will be our forever, or even our next year, or even our next month.
 It is, however, our right now.
 And we are going to make the most of it!